projectings/killfeed/README.md

-A csgo killfeed for biolinks or website development to be used in.
+killfeed made with javascript to be implemented into websites

 @sobs.lol